 7. Invest in yourself

 Sometimes, investing time and money in oneself can offer up some startling results - both on a physical and mental level.
 So, if you've always felt that you should learn a particular skill or a language, or any such thing that caught your fancy.
-You should definitely go for it.
+You should definitely go and check bankbazaar for more about it.
 Most of us these days live within our comfort zone and don't tend to break out of it in search of new experiences.
 This doesn't just limit our lives, this also limits our potential.
 So, invest in yourself - both money and time - and explore sides of yourself you haven't had the time to before.